teraPacket/NetworkAnalysisTasks/List of Networking Tasks.md

 * Show all the HTTP requests to a list of 10 countries.
 * List all unique HTTP URLs in a pcap
 * Detect instances where HTTP redirect is not followed, could be a sign of some malware.
+* Detect HTTP responses that display system error messages like a stack trace on Java.
+* Detect all HTTP requests whose User-Agent length is less than 10.
+* Detect HTTP requests whose URI has "?" but HTTP request doesn't have a referer header.
+* Detect HTTP POST requests but HTTP request doesn't have a referer header.
+* Detect multiple HTTP requests on the same TCP connection, the second request doesn't have a Referer header.
+* Detect the HTTP GET requests that come in greater than 2 pieces and each piece is less than 1000 bytes
+* Detect the HTTP POST requests whose total size is less than 3000 bytes but it took 10 seconds in sending all pieces
+* Detect the presence of pipeline HTTP requests
+* Detect TCP session with HTTP transaction, where handshake is extremely fast (<= 2ms) but HTTP response is very slow (>=2 seconds)
+* Detect HTTP transaction where HTTP response body is just an IP address.
+* Detect HTTP transaction where HTTP response claims to be text/html according to content-type, but it doesn't have any tags (<...>)

 ##SSL
 * TCP sessions to server port 443, but not SSL handshake, list all the first data packet.